wzli/mxgen/README.md

 ...
 ```

-## Limitations
+## Limitations (ignored fields are exempt)

-- Only structs are supported.
-- Nested structs must be generated prior to parent struct.
+- Nested structs/unions must be generated prior to parent struct/union.
+- Complex floats are not supported.
 - Pointers members are not supported.
-- Variable Length Arrays are not supported.
-- Use fixed-sized char arrays to store strings.
+- Strings as fixed-sized char arrays only.
-- Primitive fields use *stdint.h* aliases only (except char and bool).
+- Integer fields use *stdint.h* aliases only.
 Eg: use **int32_t** instead of **int**